mesaugat/tech-companies-in-nepal/README.md

 ### Duds

-If you cannot provide a valid website for your company your PR will not be accepted.
+If you cannot provide a valid website for your company, your PR will not be accepted.

 ### Download

 You can sort/filter/download the data from [Airtable](https://airtable.com/shrXv3YvlfxLnHJfr).
-Additions to this document are automatically pushed to Airtable.
-You can contribute to the API [here](https://github.com/mesaugat/tech-companies-in-nepal-api).
+Additions to this document are automatically pushed to Airtable using the API [here](https://github.com/mesaugat/tech-companies-in-nepal-api).

 **Bonus:** Here's an [API](https://tech-companies-in-nepal.herokuapp.com/api/companies) to get all companies in JSON format.